 Pre-industrial straight to the cloud

-Developing countries such as China and Brazil are able to enter the cloud more rapidly because they don’t have such a well-developed legacy infrastructure.
+Developing countries such as China and Brazil can enter the cloud more rapidly because they don’t have well-developed legacy infrastructure.
 In other words, the challenge of migrating applications, integrating systems, and figuring out hybrid solutions is not as much of a concern as for the US, UK, etc.

 This general trend of globalization, in which a society jumps over an entire phase of a technology, is called leapfrogging.
 A perfect example is India, which went straight to cell phones, skipping mass adoption of landlines.